 Has it been a week now?
 I guess it has.
 A week since one of my favorite Kdrama of 2016 ended.
 For most people who know me, watching Korean drama is one of my guilty pleasures; my constant escape from reality

 apart from reading.
 I just can’t seem to get enough of Kdramas since they offer a lot of unique stories that I usually don’t see in Philippine telenovelas.
-Don’t hate me, but I’m just not into love teams, which is usually the norm in Philippine television.
+Don’t hate me, but I’m just not into love teams, which is typically the norm in Philippine television.

-So let me get back to my current favorite Kdrama and that is Moon Lovers: Scarlet Heart Ryeo (what a mouthful) which aired from August 29, 2016 to November 1, 2016 on SBS every Monday and Tuesday for 20 episodes.
+So let me get back to my current favorite Kdrama, and that is Moon Lovers: Scarlet Heart Ryeo (what a mouthful) which aired from August 29, 2016 to November 1, 2016 on SBS every Monday and Tuesday for 20 episodes.
 It was based on the Chinese novel Bu Bu Jing Xin by Tong Hua, which was also adapted last 2011 into a television series in China by the title Scarlet Heart.

-Moon Lovers: Scarlet Heart Ryeo or widely known as Scarlet Heart is the story of a 21st century woman named Go Ha-jin (played by Lee Ji-Eun/IU), who during a total eclipse of the sun, was transported back in time to Goryeo Dynasty.
+Moon Lovers: Scarlet Heart Ryeo or widely known as Scarlet Heart is the story of a 21st-century woman named Go Ha-jin (played by Lee Ji-Eun/IU), who during a total eclipse of the sun, was transported back in time to Goryeo Dynasty.
 There she wakes up in the body of Hae Soo, and meets the many royal princes of the ruling Wang family.

-Initially, she falls in love with the gentle and warm 8th Prince Wang Wook (Kang Ha-neul), but later had change of heart when she fell in love with the fearsome 4th Prince, Wang So (Lee Joon-gi) who hides his face behind a mask.
+Initially, she falls in love with the gentle and warm 8th Prince Wang Wook (Kang Ha-neul), but later had a change of heart when she fell in love with the fearsome 4th Prince, Wang So (Lee Joon-gi) who hides his face behind a mask.
 Meanwhile, as rivalry and politics ensue among the princes in a fight for the throne, Hae Soo finds herself unwittingly caught between it all.

 I started watching this series because of Lee Joon-Gi, like who wouldn’t watch this because of Lee Joon-Gi?
 This guy is just consistently great as an actor and has always been stellar in his performance even if not all his dramas are as successful when it comes to ratings.